kenpower/TicTacToeRefactoring_Worksheet/readme.md

 - [ ] The value -1 is a flag value; create a constant `NoMove` to represent it.
 - [ ] The `winner()` function has a lot of duplication.
 Eliminate the duplication.
 - [ ] The check for a board character being a ‘-’ is really a check that the square is unoccupied.
 Extract a method to do this, and name it appropriately.
+- [ ] Can the method you just created be used elsewhere to avoid duplication?
+- [ ] What does the `t` object represent in the `move` function?
+Should it have a better name?

 ## Fuse loops